 Completion of institutional credit requirements.
-The minimum hours required for a master of arts leadership or MBA degree is 36 semester credits.
 The minimum for Counseling is 60 credits and the Master of Divinity requires at least 72 credits.

 Attainment of a minimum cumulative GPA of 3.0 in work taken at Crown and all coursework with a grade of C or higher (must retake any course work of "C-" and below).